yosemitebandit/vebsite/content/notes/quandry.md

 1. detect corners (features really) with `skimage.feature.corner_harris` using the segmented image
 1. identify the "true corners" of each piece
+1. arrange the corners in clockwise rotation with the first in the upper left
+1. arrange the sides in N-E-S-W fashion
-1. compute the straight-line distances between these corners
+1. compute the distances between these corners along the path defined by each side
+1. classify each side as 'in,' 'out' or 'flat'

 ![pipeline output](/img/quandry-pipeline-output.png)